Marni Fall 2005 Astrakhan Coat

-Fall 2005 saw Marni balance traditional craftsmanship with the brand’s experimental modernism.
+Fall 2005 saw Marni balance traditional craftsmanship with modernism.
 As Vogue wrote, “Castiglioni did ‘eccentric’ years before the fashion community began to use it as a term of approval.”
-In Marni’s Fall 2026 show, the first by creative director Meryll Rogge, the astrakhan coat took center stage as a key symbol of the brand’s return to its roots.
-Searches for the jackets have surged, as collectors look for originals and balk at Marni’s $11,300 (£8,500) price tag.
+In Marni’s Fall 2026 show, the first by creative director Meryll Rogge, the astrakhan coat again took center stage.
+Searches for the original jackets have surged, as collectors look for originals and balk at Marni’s $11,300 (£8,500) price tag.

-The coat falls in a classic straight cut and fastens down the front with hidden snap-style hook-and-eyes - an industrial detail that offsets the glossy cosiness of the fur.
+The coat falls in a classic straight cut and fastens down the front with hidden snap-style hook-and-eyes - an industrial detail that offsets the glossy fur.
 It has a vent at the back.
 The coat is lined throughout in black silk.
-The stitching on the label is hand-tacked at the corners, a hallmark of Marni's most luxurious pieces.
+The stitching on the label is hand-tacked at the corners - a hallmark of Marni's most luxurious pieces.

 • Marni Fall 2005 • Astrakhan fur • Straight cut • Rear vent • Snap-style hook closures • Lined in black silk • Made in Italy